kimbthomas/devdocs/guides/v2.0/cloud/before/before-setup-env-install.md

 The following example installs using the command line method:

-1. Switch to the user:
+1. Switch to the user [optional]:

     <pre>sudo su - magento</pre>
 2. Change directories for the installation:

     <pre>cd /app/bin</pre>
+3. Run composer install

+    <pre>composer install</pre>

+    For information on how to install Composer, see http://devdocs.magento.com/guides/v2.0/install-gde/prereq/integrator_install_composer.html

-3. Enter a CLI command with options for entering the name, email, admin credentials, URL, and additional information.
+4. Enter a CLI command with options for entering the name, email, admin credentials, URL, and additional information.
 For a list of all options, see [Installer help commands]({{ page.baseurl }}install-gde/install/cli/install-cli-install.html#instgde-cli-help-cmds).

     <pre>php magento setup:install \
       --admin-firstname=John \